Nissan Sunny: Seventh generation (B13; 1990)

-B14 (1993–1998)
+Eighth generation (B14; 1993)

 The B14 Sunny and Sentra appeared in December 1993 and were produced until 1998, and featured four-wheel-drive variants.
 Other than Japan, this variant was produced in Karachi, Pakistan through a joint venture between Ghandhara Nissan and Nissan Japan till 2001 for the local and export markets.

 In this generation, the station wagon was supplied to Mazda under an OEM deal as the Familia Van.
 The Nissan Wingroad range appeared as a spin-off of the Sunny line in Japan, denoting a highly specified station wagon that replaced the Nissan Sunny California.
 Both the Familia and the Wingroad had different front and rear ends compared to the wagon that was exported.
-The luxury version of the Sunny, called the Presea, continued to be offered at Nissan Motor Store Japanese dealerships.
+The luxury version of the Sunny, called the Presea, continued to be offered at Nissan Store Japanese dealerships.

 Nissan Mexico sold versions of this as the Sentra with a 1.6 engine GA16DE from 1995 to 1997, GA16DNE from 1998 to 2000 and 2.0 engine (SR20DE) in the GSS version (top of the line).
-Asian market cars, including Middle East nations, were also available with the 1.4-liter GA14DE engine.
+Asian market cars, including Middle East nations, were also available with the 1.4-litre GA14DE engine.

 Thailand and other selected Asian countries had this model of B14 from 1994 until 2000 with a few minor changes along the way.
 First minor change shows when the rear changes to split the red strip into two sides, next the face changes in a few years with a small ridge in the middle of the hood and a chromium decoration on the hood tip, finally the last minor change, the tail light style changes from two layers of white/red to be the three layers red/white/red.
-The two variants of engines is 1.5L (in the first generation) and 1.6L (available only after some minor changes).
+The two variants of engines are either 1.5 (in the first generation) or 1.6 litres' displacement (available only after some minor changes).

-All models were equipped with Multi-link Beam Suspension for the rear.
+All models were equipped with multi-link beam suspension for the rear.